VeerajRatrikar/Anorak001/_posts/202407/2024-07-26-crowdstrike.md

 ***

-## Hackers take the advantage of the Outage:
+## Hackers take advantage of the Outage:
 - While the outage was not due to a cyberattack, threat actors have taken advantage of the incident.
   According to a [blog](https://www.crowdstrike.com/blog/falcon-sensor-issue-use-to-target-crowdstrike-customers) post from CrowdStrike, the security vendor has received reports of the following malicious activity: